 Electrum’s usual segwit wallets are not p2sh.
 They have bech32 (bc1..) addresses.
-That means that you won’t be able to receive money in them from most other wallets and websites because they don’t yet support bech32 addresses. p2sh segwit wallets OTOH use p2sh addresses beginning with 3 that everyone supports sending to.
+That means that you may not be able to receive money in them from some wallets and websites because they don’t yet support bech32 addresses. p2sh segwit wallets OTOH use p2sh addresses beginning with 3 that everyone supports sending to.

 On Windows create an electrum wallet and then abort the process once you’ve acquired an Electrum generated seed.